Randal Grichuk Player Props: Rockies vs. Tigers

 Randal Grichuk At The Plate

-- Grichuk is batting .294 with 16 doubles, a triple, two home runs and 15 walks.
+- Grichuk has 16 doubles, a triple, two home runs and 15 walks while hitting .294.

-- He has homered in two of 48 games played this season, and in 1% of his plate appearances.
+- In 48 games played this season, he has homered in just two of them.

-- He has scored in 45.8% of his games this year, with two or more runs scored in 10.4%.
+- In 45.8% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (10.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.